Thermorefringent noise in crystalline optical materials: Acknowledgements

 \section{Acknowledgements}

-We thank Matt Evans for motivating us to reconcile our approach with that via Levin's ``direct approach''; the result is \cref{sec:levin}.
+We thank Sergey Vyatchanin for a discussion about the fluctuation-dissipation theorem for the heat equation, and Matt Evans for motivating us to reconcile our approach with that via Levin's ``direct approach'' (the result is \cref{sec:levin}).
 EDH is supported by the MathWorks, Inc. This work has document number LIGO--P2100419.